Lithium: Medicine

 Lithium is useful in the treatment of bipolar disorder.
+Lithium can be used to treat both depression and mania, and as a maintenance treatment in bipolar disorder.
 Lithium salts may also be helpful for related diagnoses, such as schizoaffective disorder and cyclic major depressive disorder.
 The active part of these salts is the lithium ion Li^{+}.

 Lithium may increase the risk of developing Ebstein's cardiac anomaly in infants born to women who take lithium during the first trimester of pregnancy.
+Too much lithium can lead to lithium toxicity.
+Lithium carbonate is classified as a mood stabilizer and is on the World Health Organization's List of Essential Medicines.

+Several randomized controlled trials and other studies over 40 years has shown that lithium is highly effective in reducing suicide among people with mood disorders.
+In addition to its effects on suicide, lithium also reduces mortality from all causes in people with mood disorders.

+Lithium use has been correlated with reduced suicides even at very low doses.
+Trace amounts in the water supply have been associated with a decreased risk of suicide, homicide, rape, drug arrests, and other crimes.

 Precautions

 Lithium metal is corrosive and requires special handling to avoid skin contact.
 Breathing lithium dust or lithium compounds (which are often alkaline) initially irritate the nose and throat, while higher exposure can cause a buildup of fluid in the lungs, leading to pulmonary edema.
 The metal itself is a handling hazard because contact with moisture produces the caustic lithium hydroxide.
-Lithium metal is safely stored in non-reactive compounds such as naphtha.
+Lithium metal is safely stored in non-reactive compounds such as naphtha and petroleum jelly.